pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 #### Splash screen
 <img src="/images/windows-image-splash.png" />

 Shown as the splash screen for your app.
-Currently supported only only in classic package.
+Currently supported only in classic package.
 In the future, we may add support for the modern hosted app package as well.

 - 620x300
 - 775x375 (1.25x scale)